cryptoassetlab/cryptoassetlab.github.io/_pages/calconf.md

 ### Program

-The conference program is available at the [dedicated page]({{ site.baseurl }}/cal2020-program/)
+The CAL 2020 conference program is available at the [dedicated page]({{ site.baseurl }}/cal2020/)

 ### Venue and Attendance

-The Conference will be held online in web streaming.
+The CAL 2020 conference will be held online in web streaming.

 Attending the conference is *free*.
 Registration and ticketing on [eventbrite's conference page](https://www.eventbrite.com/e/the-2nd-crypto-asset-lab-conference-registration-114668123444)